cds-snc/resources-ressources/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Describe this issue template's purpose here.
+about: Report an issue in a user story format
 title: ''
 labels: ''
 assignees: ''